 Debt prevention and financial repair inform current personal finance trends; employees are seeking guidance in avoiding or eliminating credit card debt, assistance in repaying student loan debt, and direction towards budgeting and smart financial management.

-Companies providing these services have exploded in recent years, with particular attention paid to student loan debt, and employers are adding them to their benefits offerings.
+Companies providing these services have exploded in recent years, with particular attention paid to student loan debt, and more employers are adding them to their benefits offerings.

-Emotional Wellness and Medical Alternatives
+Emotional Wellness & Medical Alternatives

 This trend goes hand in hand with another growing trend: telemedicine.
 Telemedicine allows patients to have routine health concerns treated over the phone, video chat, or text message.
-This cuts out time missed from work, travel time, significant expense, and can alleviate concern by providing an answer much more quickly than in-person visits.
+This cuts down time missed from work, travel time, significant expense, and can alleviate concern by providing an answer much more quickly than in-person visits.

 Creating an atmosphere that promotes emotional wellness and resiliency is critical in a modern workplace.
 Part of that is offering benefits which address these needs formally and telemedicine can be an excellent avenue to achieve that goal.

-This is a driving force behind the advancements that Genius Avenue has made in the benefit sphere and just one way we are able to help companies retain their employees.
+This is a driving force behind the advancements that Genius Avenue has made in the benefit sphere, and just one way we are able to help companies retain their employees.
 Better technology is key in making employees happier and professional benefit administrators more effective.

-Many changes are happening in benefits administration as the job market gets more competitive and employee demands evolve.
+Exciting changes are happening in benefits administration as the job market gets more competitive and employee demands evolve.
 Genius Avenue knows these changes intimately and is here to help benefit administration professionals keep up.